clvv/fasd/README.md

 List of all commands that will be ignored, defaults to "fasd cd ls echo".

 $_FASD_TRACK_PWD
-f defaults to track your "$PWD".
+Fasd defaults to track your "$PWD".
 Set this to 0 to disable this behavior.

 $_FASD_AWK
 Which awk to use. f can detect and use a compatible awk.